argoste/meucci/README.md

 language).
 + website: here you  can find the PHP, HTML, CSS code to deploy on your server.
 + history: brief history of the project.
-+ model2: Analysis an design phases of the database.
++ model2: Analysis and design phases of the database.
 You find an UML model.
 + classification_system: holds the brainstorming about the classification system for the books.